Existence of spanning $\mathcal{F}$-free subgraphs with large minimum degree: Introduction

-\item Let $\F=\{K_{a,b}\}$ with $a\leq b$.
+\item[-] Let $\F=\{K_{a,b}\}$ with $a\leq b$.
 Since $K_{a,b}$ has diameter two, each locally injective homomorphism of $K_{a,b}$ onto a graph $\G$, is also injective.
 Thus, if $\hom^*(K_{a,b},\G)=0$, then $\G$ is $K_{a,b}$-free, and $\F$ is closed.
 In particular, any family composed by complete bipartite graphs is closed.
 It is conjectured that $\ex(d,K_{a,b})=\Theta(n^{2-1/a})$.
-While the upper bound has been proved for all values of $a$ and $b$~(Kov{\'a}ri, S{\'o}s and Tur{\'a}n~\cite{kst1954}), the lower bound is still widely open.
-However, it is known to be true in the following cases: $a=2$ and $b\geq 2$, $a=3$ and $b\geq 3$ (Brown~\cite{b1966}), and $b>(a-1)!$ (Alon, R\'onyai and Szab\'o~\cite{ars1999}).
-Using these results we can get tight explicit lower bounds on the existence of subgraphs with large minimum degree and inducing no complete bipartite subgraph of a given size.
+While the upper bound has been proved for all values of $a$ and $b$~(Kov{\'a}ri, S{\'o}s and Tur{\'a}n~\cite{kst1954}), the lower bound is still wide open.
+However, it is known to be true in the following cases: $a=2$ and $b\geq 2$, $a=3$ and $b\geq 3$ (Brown~\cite{b1966}), and $b>(a-1)!$ (Koll\'ar, R\'onyai and Szab\'o \cite{krs1996} and Alon, R\'onyai and Szab\'o~\cite{ars1999}).
+Using these results we can get tight explicit lower bounds on the minimum degree of the largest subgraph of a $d$-regular graph that induces no complete bipartite subgraph of a given size.